joinpursuit/8-0-dinosaur-museum-project/readme.md

   ```

 - Start small for each of the functions.
 Many of the functions require you to solve for some edge-case.
 First, design a function that works for a single case and then expand outwards.
 It is likely that you will incrementally have more and more tests passing, as opposed to all of them passing at once.

-- Try writing helper methods that solve small problems, and use them in your overall function.